-So, you’ve successfully completed your recovery program, and you are trying to navigate through the outside world once again.
+So, you’ve successfully completed your recovery program, and you’re trying to navigate through the outside world once again.
 Only this time, the world might feel entirely different.
 You most likely won’t go to the same hangouts anymore, have the same routine, or even work at the same job.
-Some even move away from their previous town or city in hopes of starting fresh somewhere else.
-To start fresh but also to remove themselves from past scars and temptations.
+Some people even move away from their previous town or city in hopes of starting fresh somewhere else.
+To start fresh – but also to distance themselves from past scars and temptations.

 Regardless of if you keep the same friends or make new ones, you will likely run into a situation where you want to go to a restaurant, but you know the restaurant serves alcohol.
 You also know that whoever you are with will most likely have a drink with their dinner.

 Does this mean you can’t go or that you can’t be friends with this person?